 Being comforted is all about personal preferences.
 On your first camping trip, it is the best way to enjoy the fresh air and the great outdoors.

 A favorite pillow, stuffed animal, or game will help children feel more at home at a campground, and when children are happy, it is much easier for each family member to be happy!
-Let kids choose a couple of toys or games that they will want to play with while at camp.
-Print out Camping Activity Sheets to keep younger kids entertained.
+Let kids choose a couple of toys or games they want to play with while at camp.
+Print out Camping Activity Sheets, Fortune Tellers, or Coloring Pages to entertain younger kids.

 Games such as a deck of cards or dominoes are easy to pack and can be enjoyed by the entire family, even older kids.
 Outdoor games such as frisbee or corn hole is a great way to have fun.